wrklst/pulse-remote-server/README.md

 composer require wrklst/pulse-remote-server
 ```

+## Authentication

+Requires SSH key authentication in place for authentication to remote server.
+Remote Server is assumed to be running Linux.
+Local server supports Mac and Linux servers.

 ## Register the recorder

 In your `pulse.php` configuration file, register the RemoteServerRecorder with the desired settings: